anonymous-star/DISC-sigmod2021/README.md

 For the privay issue, We do not upload the DTG dataset.

 ## Description
-We provide sources (`src` folder) of all clustering algorithms used in the paper and the executable jar (`EvaluationSample.jar`) which is a sample program to simply test the algorithms.
+We provide  executable jar (`EvaluationSample.jar`) which is a sample program to simply test the algorithms shown in the paper.

 ### Running EvaluationSample.jar
 EvaluationSample.jar measures the elapsed time taken to update clusters when the sliding window advanced by a single stride.